Techtonica/curriculum/projects/minimal-api-project.md

 #### Part 1 - Swap out the database for Postgres

+We won't be modifying app code (for the most part) in this section.

 **Data Models**
 - Draw a clear data model digitally or by hand for the 'articles' table, and add the picture to a project README.md.
 Start with an example of an article that looks like this:
 {